hyperflow-wms/hyperflow-job-executor/README.md

 Jobs can be submitted e.g. using the HyperFlow function [`k8sCommand`](https://github.com/hyperflow-wms/hyperflow/blob/master/functions/kubernetes/k8sCommand.js).
 See [RemoteJobs example](https://github.com/hyperflow-wms/hyperflow/tree/master/examples/RemoteJobs) to learn more details.

+## Running AMQP executor
+AMQP executor can be run with the following command:
+- `hflow-job-listener.js`

+Note that in order to connect to RabbitMQ instance a `RABBIT_HOSTNAME` variable must be set to a proper value.

 ## Logging
 The executor creates log files in directory `<work_dir>/logs-hf` that contain:
 - command used to execute the job